 |Cost to maintain over 10 years||$27,000+|

-As you can see, a concrete pool (also referred to as gunite or shotcrete) is the most expensive option.
+As you can see, a concrete pool (also referred to as shotcrete or a gunite pool) is the most expensive option.
 In addition to costing the most upfront, concrete is the most expensive to maintain, but it also has the most design flexibility.
-It’s not as simple as replacing a liner or patching a crack when you have a concrete pool, the repairs are heavily involved and are associated with a high cost as well.
+It’s not as simple as replacing a liner or patching a crack when you have a concrete pool; the repairs are heavily involved and are associated with a high cost.

 The average cost of building a 14 x 28 inground concrete pool is around $60,000, with the costs of running as low as $30,000 and as high as $200,000 or more for large pools with tons of features.
-Where you also run into some serious expenses is in the cost to maintain these pools.
+Where you also run into severe expenses is the cost of maintaining these pools.

-Depending on your luck, it could cost as much as $27,000 or more to maintain the pool over a 10-year period.
-These pools require many more chemicals, and most owners need to acid wash the interior of the pool every four years to remove mold and algae.
+Depending on your luck, maintaining the pool over ten years could cost as much as $27,000 or more.
+These pools require many more chemicals, and most owners need to acid wash the pool interior every four years to remove mold and algae.

 As you wash it, you’re compromising the pool’s structural integrity, which can lead to further problems and damage down the road.
 You may need to resurface it sooner, but most people have to replaster their concrete pool at least once every 10-15 years.
 Replastering can cost upwards of $12,000 or more.

 The main advantage of a concrete pool is complete control over the design and the overall aesthetics of the pool.
-There are plenty of features you can add with concrete that you simply can’t accomplish with vinyl or fiberglass.
+You can add plenty of features with concrete that you can’t accomplish with vinyl or fiberglass.

 - Complete control over the shape and design

 - Adding value to your home

 - Expensive to maintain